 With React, this is a matter of defining a store and then building flows throughout your application.
 One of the first things I did was see if I could do this in my project with Next.js.

 After some googling (and a few failed attempts), I found that because of the way that Next.js pre- and re-renders each page, using a store is very difficult.
-There are a few folks that have made implementations of Redux with Next.js, but it’s not as straightforward as what you’d see with a vanilla React app.
+There are a few folks who have made implementations of Redux with Next.js, but it’s not as straightforward as what you’d see with a vanilla React app.

 Instead of using Redux, Next.js uses data-fetching APIs that enable pre-rendering.
 These are great because your site becomes a set of static pieces that can be easily read by web crawlers, thus improving your site’s SEO.